salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 \<mention architectural patterns used, if any>

-We decided to use a 2-Layers Architecture, with presentation(gui) and application logic layers.
+We decided to use a 3-Layers Architecture, with presentation(gui), application logic layers(functions) and Data (DBMS) for getting the reports.
+As parallelization is not needed, 1 thread only is sufficient.

 From the first line of code of the .java files, it is easy to recognise the structure of the UML Diagram.